 Water heaters don’t usually need much in the way of regular attention; however, one important maintenance task that you should perform is an annual water heater flush.
+When you flush your water hearer, you can help to ensure that it’s working as it should.

 Your water heater is quite likely the most used appliance in your home, but it is also probably the most neglected.